backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 With this being said, I suspect the features will show more correlation with the actual 0-20 final grade. *Being in a relationship with someone probably won't cause them to fail all of their classes, but it may very easily affect their final grade by a few points.*

 ### Feature Correlation
 Now we'll take a look at all corrolations.
-I'll first need to encode the features with nonnumeric values.
+I'll first need to encode the features who have nonnumeric entries.

 ```python